Scott, Senate's sole black Republican, defends Sessions

 He said liberals are quick to jump to conclusions about the actions and motives of others when it comes to matters of race.

-“Too often, too many — particularly on the right — are found guilty until proven innocent on issues of race, issues of fairness,” Scott said.
+“Too often, too many — particularly on the right — are found guilty until proven innocent on issues of race, issues of fairness,” said Scott, one of three African Americans in the Senate.
 “I just wish that my friends who call themselves liberals would want tolerance for all Americans.”

+The other African Americans in the Senate are Democrats Cory Booker of New Jersey and Kamala Harris of California.

-The Senate is slated to vote to confirm Sessions early Wednesday evening.
+The Senate voted to confirm Sessions early Wednesday evening.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.